 The wines of Le Bon Pasteur are ripe, rich and powerful.
 They are filled with sweet fruit, soft tannins and usually, low in acid.
 This Pomerol wine is usually at its best between 10 and 20 years after the vintage.

-Serving and Decanting Chateau Le Bon Pasteur with Wine, Food, Pairing Tips
+Serving Chateau Le Bon Pasteur with Wine, Food, Pairing Tips

 Château Le Bon Pasteur Wine Tasting Notes